eduardo-robles/eduardo-robles.github.io/about.md

 The future:

-Well its the future, hopefully we have flying cars and I have kept up with my promise to document my experiences with my various projects.</p>
+Well its the future, hopefully we have flying cars and I have kept up with my promise to document my experiences with my various projects.